w3c/wai-website/pages/standards-guidelines/wcag/non-web-ict.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

 This page introduces the document "Guidance on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT)".
-It describes how Web Content Accessibility Guidelines (WCAG) principles, guidelines, and success criteria can be applied to non-web ICT, specifically to non-web documents and software.
-The document covers WCAG 2.0, 2.1, and 2.2.
+WCAG2ICT describes how Web Content Accessibility Guidelines (WCAG) principles, guidelines, and success criteria can be applied to non-web ICT, specifically to non-web documents and software.
+It covers WCAG 2.0, 2.1, and 2.2.

 Quick link:
 * [Guidance on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT)](https://www.w3.org/TR/wcag2ict-22/)